scp-cs/Thorn/README.md

 ![Discord Banner 3](https://discordapp.com/api/guilds/536983829437480984/widget.png?style=banner3)

 ## License
 All of the code is licensed under the [MIT license](https://opensource.org/licenses/MIT).
-All of the images (namely the [stop sign](https://github.com/scp-cs/Thorn/blob/master/thorn/Media/stop.png)) are licensed under the [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) license.
+All of the images (everything in the  [`Media` folder](https://github.com/scp-cs/Thorn/blob/master/thorn/Media)) are licensed under the [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) license.